|Image: Cosential - Teaming to the Top: CRM is the Secret Weapon for Subconsultants|

 Successful teaming for a specific program occurs early.
-Very few astute teams in government contracting are formed after a solicitation is formally published on FEDBIZOPPS.
+Very few astute teams in government contracting are formed after a solicitation is formally published.
 Checking the "Interested Parties" block of a solicitation there and attempting to form or join a team is generally too late to effectively achieve a cohesive relationship, agreement and a win strategy by the time the proposal is due.

 A size factor need not be a deterrent if you use contingent hire agreements, aspire to take over incumbent work forces in existing government operations or keep yourself open as a partner to a multiple number of primes and synergistic small businesses who are not direct competitors but with whom teaming will permit chasing larger procurements than any one small business could pursue.
 You can also grow into security clearances, as individuals and as a company with government agency sponsorship through already cleared companies.

 In making contacts with larger firms you may have to go through the "Gate Keepers", such as the small business liaison officer, the registration boxes at web sites, a purchasing agent or a contracts person to get to the program people with the real decision making authority.
 Give the gate keepers their due, since you may end up working with them later.